open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 > **Note**: If base layout is set to 'void', user must input customized layout for the room, otherwise the video layout would be treated as invalid.
 Read 3.5.1 for details of customized layout. maxInput indicates the maximum number of video frame inputs for the video layout definition.

 ### 3.5.1 Customized video layout {#Conferencesection3_5_1}
-The MCU server supports the mixed video layout configuration which is similar as RFC5707 Media Server Markup Language (MSML).
+The OWT server supports the mixed video layout configuration which is similar as RFC5707 Media Server Markup Language (MSML).
 A valid customized video layout should be an array of video layout definition.
 The following example shows the details: